AzurieWolf/fmt_RE_MESH-Noesis-Plugin/README.md

 ## INSTALLATION:
-Download Noesis from here: https://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91 Once it is installed, navigate to your [Noesis Installation Path]/plugins/python folder and put fmt_RE_MESH.py in there, and re-launch the program.
+Download Noesis from here: https://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91 Once it is installed, navigate to your [Noesis Installation Path]/plugins/python folder and place these 3 files in there (fmt_RE_MESH.py, gdeflate.py, GDeflateWrapper.dll) and re-launch the program.
 Opening a mesh or tex file with Noesis will automatically load it, once the plugin is installed.

 ## NOESIS MAXSCRIPT: